saoudrizwan/ControllerViewDesign/README.md

 ```

 ### Creating a Controller subclass
-*Controller* is simply a subclass of a *UIViewController* that's linked to a *ControllerView* class.
+*Controller* is simply a subclass of a *UIViewController* that's linked to a *ControllerView* instance.
 ```swift
 class HomeController: Controller {